Psychology Program Description

 Faculty

-Dr. Kenna Bolton Holz, Professor, Psychology, Department Co-Chair
+Dr. Kenna Bolton Holz, Professor, Psychology

-Dr. Vanessa Hettinger, Associate Professor, Psychology, Department Co-Chair
+Dr. Vanessa Hettinger, Professor, Psychology, Department Chair

-Priyanka Mehta, Assistant Teaching Professor, Psychology
+Dr. Priyanka Mehta, Teaching Assistant Professor, Psychology

 Dr. Eleni N. Pinnow, Professor, Psychology